lasopablo/HTTP-load-testing/README.md

 This project is a general-purpose HTTP load-testing and benchmarking tool.
 It includes a frontend interface for visualizing load test results and a backend API for conducting the load tests.

-> :warning: **Installation Guide Available**: A video installation guide is available to help you set up.
-Watch it here: [Installation Video Guide](https://drive.google.com/file/d/1wyqrqlEL3l2orlH2hSgXkAhpPkh2Zyrz/view?usp=sharing)
+> ✔️: **Demo video available**: A demo video and installation guide is available to help you set up and use.
+Watch it here: [Installation Video Guide](https://youtu.be/Oeo9TmnhqRU)

 ## Features